 This might be the absolute easiest way to make a DIY dog blanket.
 It’s no-sew and almost no effort required!
 We’re currently shivering through winter here in New Zealand, and I’ll be sharing some cosy DIY winter warmers for pets (or people).
 They’re great for night time or camping cuddles for summer furfriends as well.
-Since some of you aren’t into sewing, I thought I would start by sharing a very easy no-sew blanket option before we get into our actual homemade dog blanket projects.
+Since some of you aren’t into sewing, I thought I would start by sharing a very easy DIY no-sew blanket option before we get into our actual homemade dog blanket projects.

 Creating Easy DIY Blankets with Fleece